carlfranklin/MAUIAndroidFS/README.md

 var notificationIntent = new Intent(this, typeof(MainActivity));
 ```

+An `Intent` is a software mechanism for describing an operation to be performed.
+It's a way to pass data between components of an Android application, but it also allows communication between different applications.

-This ensures that when the user taps on a notification, it will bring up the App.
+The Intent we want will ensure that when the user taps on a notification, it will bring up the App.

 However, we can't use the `notificationIntent` directly.
 We have to create a `PendingIntent` from it with the code in lines 26 and 27: